Marie G. Russell, M.S.

 Throughout her 30 year career, Marie has taught on all levels; PreK, Elementary, Middle, and High School, as well as college in a broad spectrum of educational environments.

-Marie brings vision and rich teaching and program leadership experience to her role of Associate Academic Program Manager of Early Childhood Education and Child Studies.
+Marie brings vision and rich teaching and program leadership experience to her role of Program Chair of the Child Studies Department.
 Informed by the knowledge that educators are positioned to have profound impact on individual lives and on society as a whole, throughout her career, Marie has had a triple focus on 1) improving teacher preparation of early childhood educators, 2) supporting development of early reading skills, and 3) advocating for educational equity.

 At a time when nursery school and daycare were largely synonymous with babysitting, Marie understood the need for elevating the quality of education for young children.
 To that end, she took additional undergraduate courses to complete a concentration in Early Childhood as part of her Bachelor’s Degree in Elementary Education thereby qualifying for a less common teaching endorsement that included PreK-Grade 8.
 Inspired by the social reform movements of the day, Marie sought opportunity to work to advance educational equity.
 This led her to earn a second concentration in Inner City Education by studying urban issues and volunteering and teaching in underfunded schools in blighted inner cities.
 Marie earned a Master’s in Reading because she believes literacy skills are key to educational success and essential for working for equality.